dvernon5/Multi-Player-Tic-Tac-Toe/README.md

 ## How to Play
 1. **Server Setup:**
    * **Compilation**: To compile the code, use a C++ compiler such as g++.
-Open a terminal and navigate to the directory containing the source code file ('TicTacToeServer.cpp').
+Open a terminal and navigate to the directory containing the source code file ('Tic-Tac-Toe-Server.cpp').
 Use the following command to compile the code:
 ```shell
   g++ -O2 -std=c++11 *.cpp -o executionOutput -Wall
 ```
 2. **Client Setup:**
    * * **Compilation**: To compile the code, use a C++ compiler such as g++.
-Open a terminal and navigate to the directory containing the source code file ('TicTacClient.cpp').
+Open a terminal and navigate to the directory containing the source code file ('Tic-Tac-Toe-Client.cpp').
 Use the following command to compile the code:
 ```shell
   g++ -O2 -std=c++11 *.cpp -o executionOutput -Wall
 ```